 Cons: The memory foam has a strong smell at first

-With safe sleep advice to always lay your baby on their back to sleep, there have been more incidences of babies developing flat areas at the back of their heads.
-The ClevaMama ClevaFoam support mattress aims to protect the natural round shape of your little one’s head, helping to combat Flat Head Syndrome, officially known as plagiocephaly, according to the brand.
+With safe sleep advice to always lay your baby on their back to sleep, there have been more concerns from parents about Flat Head Syndrome or plagiocephaly.
+The ClevaMama ClevaFoam pocket sprung mattress aims to protect the natural round shape of your little one’s head, helping the correct development of babies’ skulls.

-Clevafoam – the material which has been used to fill this mattress – was developed with researchers at Trinity College at the University of Dublin and claims to reduce pressure on the back of an infant’s head by 50 per cent.
+This hybrid mattress combines up to 362 adaptive pocket springs with Clevafoam, which was developed with researchers at Trinity College at the University of Dublin and claims to reduce pressure on the back of an infant’s head by 50 per cent.
 It’s not memory foam (which is not recommended for babies) although it has some similar features.

 The key difference is that it’s developed to have an open cell structure, making it lighter and cooler than traditional foam mattresses and 100% breathable, according to ClevaMama, to reduce the risk of your baby overheating.
 Memory foam is usually a closed cell structure which makes it heavy, dense and with reduced airflow causing it to retain heat.

-The mattress comes with a 3-year guarantee and is vacuum-packed at the point of manufacturing so it is hygienic and compact to store if you buy it before you need to use it.
+The mattress comes with a three-year guarantee and is vacuum-packed at the point of manufacturing, so it is hygienic and compact to store if you buy it before you need to use it.
 However, remember it will take a little time for it to expand to its proper shape when you get it out of its packaging.

 Pros: Vacuum-packed for convenience and hygiene, aims to prevent flat head syndrome